Trantor2098/hot_node/README.md

 - ```Undo``` of ```Create```, ```Save```, ```Delete``` operations **haven't been supported yet**.
 For now you can turn on the ```Extra Comformation``` option in ```Node Preset Specials``` menu to prevent misoperation.

 ### Manage Preset Pack
-Pack are a folder to store presets.
+Pack is a folder to store presets.
 - To create a pack, click the ```Plus``` icon button next to the pack slot to create one.
 - To select a pack, click the ```Collecetion``` icon button on the left of the pack slot, choose one in the pop-up menu.
 - To rename a pack, just modify the pack name showed in the pack slot.